 In Japan, fruit is a gift language.
 At Sembikiya, the 200-year-old Tokyo fruit boutique, a single Miyazaki mango is displayed in a velvet-lined wooden box the way another shop would sell a watch.
-This selection is what that culture looks like landed in the UK — hand-graded, single-origin, flown in fresh.
+This selection is what that culture looks like landed in the UK — hand-graded, single-origin, flown in weekly.

 PremiumGrown to an exact weight, ripened on the branch, and shipped in a velvet-lined wooden box.